aedobbyn/wikipedia-web-scrape/scrape.md

 wiki_page <- read_html(wiki_url)
 ```

+***
-# Adventures in table scraping
+# Adventures in Table Taming
+There are two tables on the Ireland Wikipedia page
 Scrape both tables
 A "view page source" and command+F shows that this table is actually
 `<table class="wikitable sortable">` and the smaller table is just